‘Fox News’ Panel Turns On Donald Trump Over Taliban Invite Just Days Before 9/11 Anniversary, ‘Sacrilegious’

 Donald Trump took to his Twitter account Saturday evening to make a shocking announcement — leaders of the Afghan extremist terror group known as the Taliban were scheduled to arrive in the United States that very evening, to meet with Trump at Camp David.
-Trump also said that he had cancelled the meeting due to a bombing in Kabul, Afghanistan, carried out by the insurgent group, that claimed a dozen lives, including one American soldier.
+Trump also said that he had cancelled the meeting due to a bombing in Kabul, Afghanistan carried out by the insurgent group, that claimed a dozen lives, including one American soldier.

 But Trump’s announcement that he had invited Taliban leaders to safely set foot on United States soil just days before Wednesday’s 18th anniversary of the devastating September 11, 2001, terrorist attacks, as The Inquisitr reported — attacks that killed nearly 3,000 and destroyed the Word Trade Center twin towers in New York City — proved the most shocking aspect of Trump’s revelation, even to commentators on Fox News.